 One of the up-and-coming sports card grading companies is CSG Grading, which is part of Certified Collectibles Group.
+(CSG Grading recently became CGC Grading, but these two are the same company.)
 That company has been around for a long time, grading things like coins, currency, stamps and comic books, and now they’re aiming to take a piece of that sports card grading market.

 Among the cards I sent in for grading were some cardboard stock cards from the early ’70s and ’90s, some paper stock cards from 2021 and one chromium card from 2017.
 My goal was to see how they graded on different types of card stock.